stephenberry/glaze/README.md

 ## With compile time reflection for MSVC, Clang, and GCC!

-- Serialize aggregate initializable structs without writing any metadata or using any macros!
+- Read/write aggregate initializable structs without writing any metadata or macros!

 ## Highlights